ragingwind/sw-precache-webpack-dev-server-plugin/readme.md

 ### Plugin Configurations

 - filename: [String] - Service worker script name for serving on dev server.
-It is same with [sw-precache-webpack-plugin](https://github.com/goldhand/sw-precache-webpack-plugin#configuration), must be started with '/'
+It is same with [sw-precache-webpack-plugin](https://github.com/goldhand/sw-precache-webpack-plugin#configuration).

 ## Test